 The facilities at McFarland High School are safe, clean, and well maintained.
 The most recent Williams Act visit, resulted in a compliance statistic of 98.01% on building issues.
 What deficiencies they found were quickly remediated.
-Due to changes in school policies regarding students out of class on hall passes, the restrooms and the campus in general are being maintained everyday at a much high level.
+Due to changes in school policies regarding students out of class on hall passes, the restrooms and the campus in general are being maintained everyday at a much higher level.
 The school recently completed a new 2-story classroom building which houses 9 classrooms including 2 science labs and 2 computer labs.
-Two of the rooms are still incomplete because of a change order to pipe gas into the science lab.
-All the rooms should be in use in the near future.
 The rooms are large and equipped with the latest in technology.
 It is a beautiful addition to the campus.

 School Facility Good Repair Status.
-(School Year 2010-11)
+(School Year 2011-12)